laurensius24/Linear-Models-Project/README.md

 # Linear-Models-Project
 A project made for Linear Models course in Math Department University of Indonesia

-The project is a linear regression model done in R language. pdf file is the presentation used for said project
+The project is a linear regression model done in R to predict life expectancy of countries. pdf file is the presentation used for said project.

 Project made in colaboration with:
 Samuel Tjahyono,